zooperuser/p6-theme-generator/README.md

 This app generates color palettes from uploaded images.
 It focuses on:

 - Random image pixel palettes (perceptually weighted sampling + LAB k-means)
-- A mirrored “painting-style” variant using the same colors
+- A chaotic “painting-style” variant using the same colors

 ## Features

 - Upload an image and generate a palette from random pixels (adjustable count)
-- Mirrored “painting-style” palette (reordered colors for visual balance)
+- Chaotic “painting-style” palette (reordered colors for visual balance)
 - Copyable hex codes and recommended text colors for both palettes

 ## Prerequisites